jinghuazhao/GWAS-course/V/README.md

 The analysis plan requires subgroup analysis on never and ever smokers, and by sex.
 A succinct way to do is shown in [bolt.sh](../SpiroMeta/bolt.sh),

-An example for rare variant analysis are available from the [GLGC-GIANT directory](../GLGC-GIANT)
+An example for rare variant analysis are available from the [GLGC-GIANT](../GLGC-GIANT) directory.

 **Suggested reading**